-We summarise the Property and Leisure cluster's main residual risks as at 31 December 2023 below.
+We summarise the Property and Leisure cluster's main residual risks as at December 31, 2023 below.

 Risk Contributing factors Risk mitigating activities Year on year trend R1 Bureaucratic hurdles leading to lower profitability and agility.
 Delays in obtaining permits and clearances from authorities.
 Authorities are working closely with all stakeholders to improve the ease of doing business.
 Close watch on current and proposed regulatory policies and legislations.
 Diversified service offerings to minimise any impact resulting from changes in Government strategy.
 Dedicating resources on a full-time basis to establish appropriate communication with authorities and follow up on all necessary permits and clearances.
-Unchanged R2 Reduction of purchasing power and high finance costs leading to difficulties selling projects and underperforming yielding assets.
-Ongoing impact of the economic recession since the pandemic and additional price increases.
+Unchanged R2 purchasing power and Ongoing impact of the economic recession since the pandemic and additional price increases.
 High bank interest rates Land sales plan in place to ensure strong cash inflow and maintain low gearing ratio.
 Attractiveness of our products is improving.
 Beau Plan is now recognised as a premium place.
 Decreased R3 Oversupply of properties on the market impacting on price.
 An increasing number of projects are being implemented nationwide and the market has not grown proportionately.
 Increased focus on marketing strategies and networks.
-Every care is taken at the conceptual level of projects to ensure long-term attractiveness for the areas to be developed.
+Every care is taken at the conceptual level of projects to ensure a long-term attractiveness for the areas to be developed.
 Strategy in place to create a balanced mix of products.
 Unchanged